-The second 2017 Finance Bill is expected to introduce more general changes to the carry-forward loss regime, again with retrospective effect to 1 April 2017.
-On the positive side, the changes should enable carried-forward losses incurred on or after 1 April 2017 to be carried forward and set off against other income streams and against profits from other companies within a group; this is more flexible than the current rules, although the new flexibility will be substantially restricted where there is a change in ownership of the company with losses.
-The negative aspect of the changes is that the amount of taxable profit that can be offset by carried-forward losses will be restricted to 50%, though this will only apply to taxable profits in excess of £5m (calculated on a group basis).
-Unlike the first measure, this will apply to historic losses, not just those incurred on or after 1 April 2017.
-There will be different restrictions for banks.
+Significant changes have been made to the carry-forward loss regime, again with retrospective effect to 1 April 2017.
+On the positive side, where the conditions are met the changes enable carried-forward losses incurred on or after 1 April 2017 to be carried forward and set off against other income streams and against profits from other companies within a group; this is more flexible than the old rules, although the new flexibility is substantially restricted where there is a change in ownership of the company with losses.
+The negative aspect of the changes is that the amount of taxable profit that can be offset by carried-forward losses is restricted to 50%, though this only applies to taxable profits in excess of £5 million (calculated on a group basis).
+Unlike the first measure, this applies to historic losses, not just those incurred on or after 1 April 2017.
+There are different restrictions for banks.